Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning: Methodology

 \subsection{AQA Framework}

-We first follow and reproduce the AQA reformulation model.
-This LSTM reformulation model architecture is based on GNMT \citep{Wu2016GooglesNM}, pre-trained on multilingual translation and the Paralex dataset for general paraphrasing capabilities, as described in \cite{Buck2018AskTR}.
-We directly use the pre-trained saved checkpoint as the starting model for the RL stage as pre-training procedures are unavailable.
-Note that we do not use the CNN selector from AQA as our focus is to produce a single reformulator that generates more fluent sequences while maintaining a decent QA performance.
-The same BiDAF model pre-trained on SearchQA is used as the black-box QA environment.
-The reformulator policy turns the input query into an reformulation, which is then passed to the QA environment obtaining a token-level F1 score.
+We directly use the same downloaded pre-trained checkpoint in \cite{Buck2018AskTR} as the starting model for different RL variants.
+Its architecture is based on GNMT \cite{Wu2016GooglesNM}, pre-trained on UN parallel corpus and Paralex for general paraphrasing capabilities.
+Note that we do not use the CNN selector from AQA as the focus is to produce a single reformulator.
+The same BiDAF QA model pre-trained on SearchQA is used as the black-box QA environment.
+The reformulator policy passes a reformulation batch to the QA environment to obtain a batch of character-level F1 scores.
 As mentioned, the baseline in this approach is the mean reward of the batch.
-A RL-trained reformulator with the same architecture provided by \citep{Wu2016GooglesNM} is also investigated in terms of generation quality compared with our trained baseline PG model.
+In Section \ref{qualitative_comparison_sqa}, a downloaded RL-tuned AQA reformulator is also used to compare generation quality with other methods.